 European Shares Likely To Open On Firm Note

-(RTTNews) - European stocks may open on a positive note Tuesday, thanks to a bounce in battered Chinese and Hong Kong markets.
+(RTTNews) - European stocks may open on a positive note Thursday, with earnings and ongoing debate over interest-rate cuts likely to be in focus.

-Beijing stepped up efforts to stem an equity rout, with a major sovereign fund vowing to increase its holding in local stocks.
+Asian markets traded mostly higher in cautious traded ahead of the Lunar New Year holidays.

-Central Huijin Investment Ltd., the unit that holds Chinese government stakes in big financial institutions, said it would continue to increase holdings of exchange-traded funds.
+China's Shanghai Composite index rose about 1 percent after the country replaced the head of its securities regulator in an apparent move to restore investor confidence and stabilize the stock market.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!